Christ Proclaimed ✥ Lives Transformed

 Priorities

-We should express these things to God with our lips as well as through a manner of living which is honoring to Him.
-Hebrews 13:15-16 says, "Through Him [Christ] then, let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that give thanks to His name.
+Worship is expressed with our lips as well as through living in a way that honors Him both publicly and privately.
+Hebrews 13:15-16 says, "Through [Christ] then, let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that give thanks to His name.
 And do not neglect doing good and sharing, for with such sacrifices God is pleased."

 2. Instruction

-Teaching must be received in humility.
-James 1:21 says, "...putting aside all filthiness and all that remains of wickedness, in humility receive the word..."
-The mere opinions of men need not be accepted, but the truth of God as revealed in the Scripture must be received.
-Paul said to the Thessalonians, "For this reason we also constantly thank God that when you received the word of God which you heard from us, you accepted it not as the word of men, but for what it really is, the word of God, which also performs its work in you who believe" (1 Thessalonians 2:13).
+God's word can only truly be received in humility.
+James 1:21 says to "put away all filthiness and rampant wickedness and receive with meekness [humility] the implanted word..."
+That means that we don't just listen to and agree with God's word, but submit to its authority in our lives and apply it by faith — trusting it to change us for our good as we obey.
+Paul said to the Thessalonians, "And we also thank God constantly for this, that when you received the word of God, which you heard from us, you accepted it not as the word of men but as what it really is, the word of God, which is at work in you believers" (1 Thessalonians 2:13).

 3. Fellowship